-In general, ALCO finances its projects through internally generated funds, loans from banks and sometimes, support from its major shareholders, such as the non-interest bearing loans obtained in 2015 from Centrobless Corporation5, a majority owned subsidiary of Century Pacific Group, Inc., which is the same majority shareholder of
+In general, ArthaLand finances its projects through internally generated funds, loans from banks and sometimes, support from its major shareholders, such as the non-interest bearing loans obtained in 2015 from Centrobless Corporation7, a majority owned subsidiary of Century Pacific Group, Inc., which is the same majority shareholder of CPG, ArthaLand's largest stockholder at present; and in September 2017 from Signature Office Property, Inc.8, which is majority-owned and chaired by ArthaLand Director Jaime Enrique Y. Gonzalez.

-4 These employees do clerical, administrative and operational day to day tasks, are given directives and do not have any authority to make decisions for the company.
+6 These employees do clerical, administrative and operational day to day tasks, are given directives and do not have any authority to make decisions for the company.

-5 The loan amounting to ₱1,650,643,779.00 has a maturity date of 31 December 2018.
+7 The loan amounting to P1,650,643,779.00 has a maturity date of 31 December 2018.